 FWD Can Assist With Any Tax Investigation

+FWD have considerable experience in dealing with tax investigations for clients with complex tax affairs.
+We will ensure that your life and business suffers minimum disruption.
+We will act as a buffer between you and the Inland Revenue.
 Please contact us if you are facing an investigation or feel that your tax affairs need sorting out.
-Please also near in mind that we can also offer insurance to cover you against the costs of our fees should you be subject to a tax investigation.
+Please also bear in mind that we can also offer insurance to cover you against the costs of our fees should you be subject to a tax investigation.